danielk333/phd-course-software-development/content/handouts/collaboration.md

 To manually make this happen, you can follow the [A1.6 Appendix A: Git in Other Environments - Git in Bash](https://git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Git-in-Bash) guide.

+### Git tools

+The one tool that I would recommend for working with git is []()

+There are other tools out there such as [Meld](https://gnome.pages.gitlab.gnome.org/meld/#)and also really good tools for editors such as VSCode.
+For NeoVim I use [fugutive.vim](https://github.com/tpope/vim-fugitive), it helps me work with git directly in my editor.
+Below is a video that showcases this is practice:

+DevOps Toolbox - Resolve Git Merge Conflicts with Neovim and Fugitive!
+{{< youtube vpwJ7fqD1CE >}}

 ## License

 Having a license is also vital to collaboration.
 To learn more I very much recommend the [choosealicense.com](https://choosealicense.com/) website.

+It is important to consider that code and data often have different licenses and needs to be treated differently.
+In the end intellectual property, licenses and copy-rights are legal matters which is outside the scope of this course and also vary from contract to contract, university to institute and country to country.

+Still it is good to know that the standard in Sweden for researchers at universities is to have something called the "teachers exemption", you can read more about it on this [wiki page](https://sv.wikipedia.org/wiki/L%C3%A4rarundantag) or on the [Union webpages (Upphovsrätt till forskningsdata och forskningsmaterial)](https://sulf.se/jobb-lon-och-villkor/upphovsratt/upphovsratt-till-forskningsdata-och-forskningsmaterial/).

 ## Talks about trunk based development